Are you sure you need one?

-Speaking of avoiding, there is one class of VPN that I would avoid completely: free ones.
+There is one class of VPN I would avoid completely: free ones.

-VPNs are not inexpensive to setup and run.
-Providers of free VPNs usually make their money in some other way, putting your privacy — the very reason you might be looking to use a VPN — at risk.
+VPNs are not inexpensive to set up and run.
+Providers of free VPNs usually make their money in some other way, putting your privacy — the very reason to use a VPN — at risk.
 At a practical level, free VPN services are usually more restrictive and perform less well than the alternatives.

-If you believe you really need a VPN, I strongly recommend you spring for a reputable, paid service.
+If you believe you really need a VPN, I strongly recommend you pay for a reputable, paid service.

 Do you really need a VPN?

-The ultimate question, of course, is: are you sure you need the expense, complexity, and added risk of using a VPN at all?
+The ultimate question, of course, is: are you sure you need the expense, complexity, and added risk of using a VPN?

-My position remains that unless you travel frequently, or are regularly involved in highly sensitive communications, you may not need one.
-It’s very likely that simply remaining aware of the steps to use a WiFi hotspot safely, and applying those to any potentially suspect internet connection, could well be enough.
+My position remains that unless you travel frequently or are regularly involved in highly sensitive communications, you probably don’t need one.
+It’s very likely that it’s enough to remain aware of the steps to use a Wi-Fi hotspot safely, and apply those to any potentially suspect internet connection.